borting/borting.github.io/_posts/2022-04-26-80211az-next-generation-positioning.md

 	* ASAP field: the initiating STA’s request to start the first burst instance of the FTM session as soon as possible
 	* FTMs per Burst field
 		* how many successfully transmitted Fine Timing Measurement frames per burst instance
+		* 0 indicates no preference by the initiating STA
 	* Format And Bandwidth field
 		* See Table 9-258
 	* Burst Period field